bvermersch/RandomMeas.jl/docs/README.md

 ## Building RandomMeas's documentation

-To build the documentation, one a julia terminal with julia --project=docs
+To build the documentation, open a julia terminal with julia --project=docs

 Then execute
 ```julia